easybuilders/easybuild/docs/Contributing-back.rst

 Forking the repository
 ++++++++++++++++++++++

-First, create your own *fork* of the repository in your GitHub account, using the '``Fork``' button on the top right at https://github.com/hpcugent/easybuild-framework.
+First, create your own *fork* of the repository in your GitHub account using the '``Fork``' button on the top right at https://github.com/hpcugent/easybuild-framework.

 This will basically create a 'copy' of the ``easybuild-framework`` repository